-If the shareholder is a resident individual with a tax rate of less than 30% (or 27.5% for base rate entity), and has income consisting of only fully franked dividends, the resident individual will be entitled to a tax refund.
+If the shareholder is a resident individual with a tax rate of less than 30% (or 25% for base rate entity), and has income consisting of only fully franked dividends, the resident individual will be entitled to a tax refund.

-No tax will be payable if the resident shareholder is another resident company.
+No tax will be payable on franked dividends if the resident shareholder is another resident company.

-For example: Assume a company who is not a base rate entity has \$100 profit and one shareholder.
-The company pays \$30 company tax (being 30% of \$100).
-The board of the company may choose to pay a dividend.
-Assume it chooses to pay an \$100 dividend.
-In that case, the shareholder receives \$70 cash and a tax credit of \$30 (franking credit).
-For income tax purposes the shareholder has received taxable income of \$100.
-The shareholder must pay income tax on the \$100 at his marginal rate but is entitled to an \$30 tax credit for the franking credit.
+For example: Assume a company that is not a base rate entity has AUD100 profit and one shareholder.
+The company pays AUD30 company tax (being 30% of \$100).The board of the company may choose to pay a dividend.
+Assume it chooses to pay a AUD70 dividend.
+In that case, the shareholder receives AUD70 cash and a tax credit of AUD30 (franking credit).
+For income tax purposes the shareholder has received taxable income of AUD100.The shareholder must pay income tax on the AUD100 at his marginal rate but is entitled to an AUD30 tax credit for the franking credit.
+Any excess credit is refundable.